Biswanath Das

 Biswanath Das (born 3 October 1965) is an Indian politician who has been a Member of Legislative Assembly for Jaynagar since 2016.
-He is belonging to the All India Trinamool Congress.
+He is a member of the All India Trinamool Congress party.

 Personal life

-Biswanath Das was born on 3 October 1965, to a Bengali Hindu family in Jaynagar.
+Biswanath Das was born on 3 October 1965, to a Bengali Hindu family in Jaynagar Majilpur.
 He is a postgraduate of the University of Calcutta.
 He was a school teacher before entering politics.

 Political career

 In the 2016 Vidhan Sabha election, the All India Trinamool Congress nominated Biswanath Das from the Jaynagar Vidhan Sabha constituency.
 In this election, he defeated his nearest rival Sujit Patwari of the Indian National Congress by 15,051 votes.